 The succulent leaves emerge early as rosettes and march up stems that develop soon after.
 In summer, pink puffs of flower clusters adorn the tops of the stems.
 These are especially attractive to bees and butterflies, but an occasional hummingbird may also investigate them.

 As the flowers become spent, the whole head becomes dried and tan but retains its form, adding an interesting touch to the fall garden.
-The plants attain a height of 1 ½ feet (0.5 m.) with a 2-foot (0.5 m.) spread.
+The plants attain a height of 1 ½ feet (46 cm.) with a 2 foot (61 cm.) spread.

 How to Grow Autumn Joy

-The plants have few pest or disease issues, but may occasionally be browsed by deer.
+The plants have few pests or disease issues but may occasionally be browsed by deer.
 You may also try growing Autumn Joy sedums indoors or in containers.
-Their long-lasting flowers will decorate any area for up to 8 weeks with rusty pink blooms.
+Their long-lasting flowers will decorate any area for up to eight weeks with rusty pink blooms.

 These hardy plants are members of the Stonecrop family.
 The sap in the thick leaves is useful in alleviating inflammation or as a cooling salve on burns and rashes.
 With its medicinal attributes, long flower life, and ease of care, Autumn Joy is truly a joy of a plant and one you should add to your perennial flower garden.